Cline CLI 2.3.0 supply-chain compromise via stolen npm token

 - Inventory developer endpoints and CI/CD runners for

-openclawinstallations where not explicitly approved. - Reduce CI/CD token exposure by migrating publishing pipelines from long-lived registry tokens to OIDC-based (tokenless/short-lived) publishing where supported.
+openclawinstallations. - Reduce CI/CD token exposure by migrating publishing pipelines from long-lived registry tokens to OIDC-based (tokenless/short-lived) publishing.

-- Harden GitHub Actions: enforce separation between low-trust and high-trust workflows so that low-trust jobs cannot write to or influence caches consumed by release/publish jobs; apply least-privilege to workflow and agent permissions.
+- Harden GitHub Actions: enforce separation between low-trust and high-trust workflows; apply least-privilege to workflow and agent permissions.

 Additional Information

-F5 reports that Cline maintainers responded by releasing Cline CLI 2.4.0, deprecating 2.3.0, revoking the compromised token, and implementing OIDC for npm publishing via GitHub Actions.
+F5 reports that Cline maintainers responded by releasing [email protected], deprecating 2.3.0, revoking the compromised token, and implementing OIDC for npm publishing via GitHub Actions.